Choose Your Help Topic Below

 The Valve Cover And Oil Pan Gasket

-The valve cover gasket is probably the most common cause of oil leaks; especially in older vehicles or vehicles that are used frequently; and have a high number of miles.
+The valve cover gasket is probably the most common place to leak; especially in older vehicles or vehicles that are used frequently; and have a high number of miles.
 Over time, and with a buildup of sludge; the pressure increases which can cause leaks; and failures in the seal of the gaskets.

 Sometimes damage to the oil pan on the underside; can cause minor to severe leaks.
 This occurs when running over road debris; large rocks if traveling off-road; and even accidentally; hitting an animal while traveling.
 Any of these can dent the oil pan; and compromise the seal or oil drain plug.